Hursanay/syntheticTurbulenceInlet/README.md

    Laboratory-Scale Hydrogen-Fired *FlameSheet*™ Burner Operated at Atmospheric Pressure With Full Optical Access," *Journal of Engineering for Gas Turbines and Power* (accepted, 2026).

+## Download

+Select the branch corresponding to your OpenFOAM version.

 ## Build